d9pouces/PolyArchiv/README.md

 Configuration is based on standard `.ini` files, each file corresponding to one repository:

-  * `my-local-repo.local` defines a local repository named `my-local-repo`,
+  * `my-local-repo.local` defines a collect point named `my-local-repo`,
   * `my-remote-repo.remote` defines a remote repository named `my-remote-repo`.

-Each local repository defines a base folder and one or more data sources, all of them being defined in the `my-local-repo.local` file:
+Each collect point defines a base folder and one or more data sources, all of them being defined in the `my-local-repo.local` file:

   * directory with files,
   * MySQL or PostgreSQL database to dump,
   * Dovecot mails,
   * OpenLDAP database to dump.

-There are several kinds of local repositories:
+There are several kinds of collect points:

   * raw files,
   * local git repository: after each backup, files that have been gathered from the different sources are added and locally commited.